 - The pregnancy journal is broken up by trimester and each week has its own page.
 Breaking it up like this makes it easy to navigate, but also gives you the opportunity to record the details of each week.
 Pregnancies are always progressing and changing so I loved having the opportunity to write something each week.

 This best selling pregnancy journal isn’t for you if:

 - You love to scrapbook and want to use your own paper, embellishments, etc. This pregnancy journal is more suited for the woman who wants to keep a detailed record of her pregnancy but doesn’t want to devote hours to scrapbooking.

-- You would like pages and pages of blank space to write on.
-Nope, this pregnancy journal has a few places for free writing but most of the write space is saved for prompts.
+- You would like pages and pages of blank space to write DIY pregnancy journal prompts.
+Nope, this pregnancy journal has a few places for free writing but most of the writing space is saved for prompts.

 - You would like a pregnancy journal that has pockets or envelopes to help hold extra papers.
 Nope, it doesn’t have pockets but if that was important to you I think you could absolutely get a cute envelope and hot glue that on the front and back covers.